PedroZappa/42_philosophers/README.md

 # About 📌

-This is a classic CS project conceived as an introduction to the basics of **threading** a process.
-It gives an introductory glance into the difficulties contingent to the non-deterministic nature of multi-threaded application programming.
+This is a classic CS exercise conceived as an introduction to the basics of **threading** a process.
+It gives an introductory glance into the difficulties contingent to the non-deterministic nature of multi-threaded applications.

 ## `philosophers` Problem 🜎